ranfysvalle02/blog-drafts/llm-agg.md

 We'll be using CrewAI to manage our agents and tasks.
 In this case, we have one agent - a researcher who is tasked with analyzing the data and providing actionable insights. ​​In CrewAI, tasks are the individual steps that make up a larger workflow.

-**Agents & Tasks: Working Together**
+**Agents & Tasks: Working Together as a Crew**

 CrewAI orchestrates the execution of tasks by agents.
+In CrewAI, a Crew represents a collaborative group of agents working together to achieve a set of tasks.
+While our example is a single-agent Crew for simplicity, CrewAI's power truly shines when you create multi-agent Crews for complex workflows.

 * **Tasks:** These are the individual steps that make up your investment research workflow.
 Each task represents a specific action the agent needs to take to achieve the overall goal.
 * **Agents:** Think of these as the workers who execute the tasks.
 We'll have a dedicated "Investment Researcher" agent equipped with the necessary tools and knowledge to complete the assigned tasks.

 **Fine-Tuning Your Investment Researcher**

 CrewAI allows you to customize your agent's behavior through various parameters:

 * **Role & Goal (AGENT_ROLE & AGENT_GOAL):** These define the agent's purpose.
 Here, we set the role to "Investment Researcher" with a goal of "identifying investment opportunities."
 This guides the agent towards relevant data sources and analysis methods (e.g., market trends, company news, analyst reports).
 * **Backstory:** Craft a backstory like "Expert stock researcher with decades of experience" to add context and potentially influence the agent's communication style and interpretation of information.